Closed for grain receiving August 14th

 ***If you are not receiving text alerts on your phone Please make sure this number (419-582-9036) is not blocked.
 It is no longer coming from grainbids@legacyfarmers.com.
 Regulations required us to comply to new standards and it now comes from a certified number which is 419-582-9036.
 Make sure this number is not blocked in your phone or you will not receive the text message.
 If you have any questions please call your local grain branch.
 Thank you***

-- Hogs Close Mixed on Tuesday
+- Hogs Close with Gains on Tuesday